MattTunny/AWS-Transit-Gateway-Demo-MultiAccount/readme.md

-# Transit GateWay Demo with Session Manager
+# Transit GateWay Demo with Session Manager between Multi Accounts
 These cloudformation templates will create a VPC with Transit Gatway and share it between 2 accounts.
 SSM is already configured so its easy to test network connectivity.

 ## Pre-reqs